Hemoglobin O-Arab

 Hemoglobin O-Arab (American English) or Haemoglobin O-Arab (British English) is a rare alternation of Hemoglobin (American English) or Haemoglobin (British English), characterised with the presence of β^121Glu → Lys (Hb O-Arab).
 Mutations of heterozygotes for Hb O-Arab have been reported in Saudi Arabia, North Africa, Sudan, the Mediterranean and the United States.
-Diagnosis of Hb O-Arab requires liquid chromatography on both cellulose acetate and citrate agar, due to co-migrating with Hb C at acidic pH.
+Diagnosis of Hb O-Arab requires liquid chromatography on both cellulose acetate and citrate agar, due to co-migrating with Hb C at alkaline pH.
 When combined with Hemoglobin S (β^6Glu → Val) it causes a severe form of Sickle cell disease known as Hemoglobin S/O-Arab.
 Detection of Hb O-Arab can be carried out with a blood test, identifying the carries of hemoglobinopathies, so as to inform patients their chances of producing an affected child and ensure appropriate guidance is given.

-Research History
+Research history

 Although the molecular structure of hemoglobin itself has been determined by molecular biologist, Max Perutz, by X-Ray Crystallography, earning his work with partner, John Kendrew the 1962 Nobel Prize in Chemistry, the molecular structure of hemoglobin O-Arab has not been obtained yet.
 The first sighted case of Hb O-Arab in combination with sickle hemoglobin was described in 1960 in an Arabic boy with severe hemolytic anaemia and recurrent painful episodes.
 Following cases of patients inheriting hetereozygotes for Hb O-Arab have been evident in the Middle Eastern descent, having clinical and laboratory manifestations characteristic of a sickling disease with hemolytic anaemia.

 The most commonly used method for Hemoglobin analysis used is alkaline cellulose acetate electrophoresis at pH 8.6, due to its ability to split hemoglobin into its common variants, however a review of the College of American Pathologists (CAP) Hemoglobinopahty Survey Reports has provided the number of laboratories that utilise high-performance liquid chromatography (HPLC) technology for identification of hemoglobin variants, increasing approximately 12.5 fold in over the past decade.
 It is of clinical significance to be able to differentiate accurately between hemoglobin variants because of their reactions with Hemoglobin S to clinically different diseases, allowing data to be displayed through chromatograms to represent a visual insight of elution of Hb O-Arab using retention time. to By using HPLC, it can accurately and reliable differentiate between Hemoglobin C and Hemoglobin O-Arab without any requirements for further confirmatory tests as stated by current CAP standards.